Broadband Infrastructure News and Updates

 The goal of this program is to ensure that every American community has affordable, high-capacity broadband connectivity to the Internet through its community anchor institutions (CAIs).
 This document recommends a variety of policy measures to encourage commercial and non-commercial broadband providers to deploy fiber and wireless broadband networks efficiently and to make those services available to the general public at affordable prices through each community’s anchor institutions.

-SHLB's Recent Activities
+SHLB's Past Activities

 - SHLB's blog "Rural Communities Left in the Digital Dust"